NuGet/NuGetDocs/NuGet.Docs/Create/Transforming-Configuration-Files-Using-dotTransform-Files.md

-## Transform Configuration Files Using .transform Files
+## Transform Web.Config Using .transform Files

 In NuGet's traditional way of configuration-file transformation, you add a file to your package's content and give it the same name as the file you want to transform, followed by a .transform extension.
 For example,